luau-project/minpack-builder/doc/Build-and-Install-on-Linux-GFortran.md

 >
 > Install them all at once running the following command in the terminal:
 > ```bash
-> sudo apt install -f -y gfortran git make cmake
+> sudo apt install -y gfortran git make cmake
 > ```

 Check that everything went fine.
 You should have all these tools installed, and the following commands should suceed: